-There’s some restrictions when you’re designing for mobile.
+Now, there are some restrictions when you’re designing for mobile.
 The screen isn’t as big, people interact with content differently than they do on a desktop, and so on.
 But, these restrictions can be a good thing.
 They make for a leaner, more digestible website.

 With mobile-first design, you can help to optimize every user experience, no matter how they engage with your content.

 Accessibility means designing websites and applications that can be used by individuals who have visual, motor, auditory, speech, or cognitive disabilities.

 Here are a few examples of how to ensure your website or application is accessible:

 - Use contrasting colours: People with visual impairments could find it difficult to discern text from a background colour if there isn’t enough contrast.

 - Use more than colour to communicate visual cues: You can use text labels or patterns so those with visual challenges can discern information.
 Other visual cues, like bold or underlined text or using shapes and different sizes, can also be effective ways to deliver your content.